top of page

 The CQC or Care Quality Commission is the independent regulator of health and adult social care in England.

-See below for what they had to say about Hedgerow Homecare.
+Scroll down to see what the CQC had to say about Hedgerow Homecare.

 We received a 'GOOD' rating in all 5 of the test categories